jchatel/quickmail-next-docs/reporting/viewing-stats-per-email-step-variation.md

-# Viewing Stats per Email Step & Variation
+# Viewing Stats per Email Step and Variation

-Users can see the stats per email step or per email variation.
-This allows users to identify which specific step or variation is performing well and which is not.
+You can view stats per email step or email variation to identify which specific step or variation is performing well.

+**In this article:**

+- What stats are available per step or variation?

-You can view stats per email step or variation for:
+- How to see stats per email step or variation?

+## What Stats Are Available per Step or Variation?

 - Total leads who went through that step